eduardodisanti/reacher_2_joint_robotic_arm/README.md

 ### Assesing the agent

-In a jupyter notebook open play_banana.ipynb and run all cells.<br>
+In a jupyter notebook open Play_reacher.ipynb and run all cells.<br>
-At the end of 100 trails of 2000 steps each, a report will be shown containing the returns achieved by the agent.
+At the end of 1 trails of 1000 steps, a report will be shown containing the returns achieved by the agent.
 <img src="https://github.com/eduardodisanti/drl_banana_collector/blob/master/report/play_scores.png" alt="drawing" width="240"/><br/>

 ## Apendices

 ### Agent characteristics
 *Please check [Report file](https://github.com/eduardodisanti/drl_banana_collector/blob/master/report/Report.pdf) for a better understanding of the algorithm*
+#### Agent
 #### Algorithm
+The agent uses an Actor-Critic approach with the Deep Deterministic Policy Gradient
+#### Actor
+#### Critic
-The agent uses a  [Deep Q-Learning algorithm](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) The neural network that estimate the action-value function has following architecture:
+The neural network that estimate the action-value function has following architecture:

 |  Layer | Neurons Size  | Type | Activation | Comment |